FSU-SP2023-SELab/group-1-lottopool/README.md

 - You can also run coverage tests with `coverage run -m pytest`
   - After running, generate a report using `coverage report`

+## Deploying

+This repository has support for Docker.
+It compiles the frontend and backend into their own images which can be networked together either manually, or by using Docker Compose/Kubernetes.

+To quickly get started, manually loading your env vars then running `docker compose up -d` will do the following:

+- Builds frontend, tagging the image as `lp-frontend:dev`, then exposes the frontend's web server on port `3000`
+- Builds backend, tagging the image as `lp-backend:dev`, then starts the API internally
+- Starts a MariaDB server with persistent storage

+Docker compose handles the networking for you, and visiting `http://localhost:3000` should take you to the project!

 ## Debug